diegokrule1/crawler/README.md

 Since there is a `constraint unique` on the url on the database we make sure never to analyze the same url twice.

-The fact that we are using channels and go routine allows the application to analyse several url concurrently
+The fact that we are using channels and go routines allows the application to analyse several url concurrently

 Yuo need to define the following environment variables: